the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 (parent, args, context, info) => { ... }
 ~~~~~~~~

 The context argument is the third argument in the resolver function used to inject dependencies from the outside to the resolver function.
 Assume the signed-in user is known to the outside world of your GraphQL layer because a request to your GraphQL server is made and the authenticated user is retrieved from elsewhere.
-You might decide to inject this signed in user to your resolvers for application functionality, which is done with with the `me` user for the `me` field.
+You might decide to inject this signed in user to your resolvers for application functionality, which is done with the `me` user for the `me` field.
 Remove the declaration of the `me` user (`let me = ...`) and pass it in the context object when Apollo Server gets initialized instead:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~